 Application for admission to the Institute may be made at any time, but there is a distinct advantage in doing so by the first of April, or even earlier.
 This enables the Institute to make full use of all information available from high school sources.
-Applicants whose preparatory work is finished should submit their complete scholastic records before taking the entrance examinations.
-Applicants who expect to complete their preparatory work at the close of the year will be admitted to the examinations if such a request is received from their principals.
+Applicants should submit their scholastic records before taking the entrance examinations.
 The scholarship records of students who have taken the examinations under the above arrangement should be forwarded to the Institute as soon as possible after the completion of the preparatory work.